mortacious/pyvista-imgui/README.md

 `pyvista-imgui` is a small helper module for the [`pyvista`](https://github.com/pyvista/pyvista)-package to integrate it with the [imgui](https://github.com/ocornut/imgui)-library.

-It integrates a fully interactive `pyvista`-Plotter as an imgui-widget, by utilizing VTK's `vtkGenericOpenGLRenderWindow` to first render the output into an OpenGL texture and displaying it as a regular imgui-Image widget.
+It integrates a fully interactive `pyvista`-Plotter as an imgui-widget, by utilizing VTK's `vtkGenericOpenGLRenderWindow` to first render the output into an OpenGL texture and displaying it as a regular imgui-image widget.

-It currently utilizes the bindings provided by [`imgui-bundle`](https://github.com/ocornut/imgui), but the integration of other imgui-bindings is planned for a future release.
+It currently utilizes either the bindings provided by [`imgui-bundle`](https://github.com/ocornut/imgui), or by [`pyimgui`](https://github.com/pyimgui/pyimgui/tree/master).

 This package is considered experimental at this moment, so expect issues.